Summoned-Archfiend/Understanding-Node/chapters/4_engines.md

 <br />

-We have multiple engines, remember `JavaScript` is not understandable by the computer directly, it needs to be converted into a computer-understandable language, each engine handles this conversion.
-These engines differ slightly in how they conduct this task, but effectively solve the same problem.
+Recall `JavaScript` is not understandable by the computer directly, it needs to be converted into a computer-understandable language, each engine handles this conversion differently, thus we have multiple engines.
+Whilst engines may vary in how they conduct this task they effectively solve the same problem in at least a similar manner.

 <details open>
 <summary>V8</summary>

-V8 has an edge on other engines, there is a reason it became so popular.
-Not only can V8 run both on the browser and on a machine using `Node`, but as we learned previously, we have control over extending functionality ourselves due to it's open-source nature.
-It can also be embedded into any `C++` application we may write. `v8` also allows for `JavaScript` code to run much faster, which improves the end user experience, paves the way for the development of web applications (and SPAs), and allows smaller teams of devs specialising in `JavaScript` to operate across the entire stack.
+`V8` has an edge which elevates it above other engines (there is a reason it became so popular!).
+Not only can `V8` run both on the browser and directly on a machine using `Node` but, as we learned previously, we have control over expanding the functionality ourselves due to `V8`'s open-source nature. `V8` may also be embedded into any `C++` application we write; it also allows for `JavaScript` code to run much faster (which improves the end user experience), paves the way for the development of web applications (and SPAs), and allows smaller teams of devs specialising in `JavaScript` to operate across the entire stack.

-Using it's proprietary parser, it generates an abstract syntax tree.
-Then ignition (the interpreter) generates bytecode from this tree using the internal `v8` bytecode format.
-Bytecode is then compiled into machine code by TurboFan (the optimising compiler) which also handle the memory allocation for objects.
-Garbage collection collects the objects which are no longer needed.
-It also utilises optimisation techniques such as [elision](https://www.geeksforgeeks.org/copy-elision-in-c/) (the art of omitting unnecessary objects from a copy) of expensive runtime properties, and inline caching.
-The garbage collector is a generational incremental collector (a collector which does not collect all unreachable objects during a cycle, all generational garbage collectors are incremental, an incremental GC does not necessarily employ a generation scheme to decide which unreachable objects to collect or not, A generational collector divides the unreachable objects into different sets, roughly according to their age.
-The basic theory here is that the objects most recently created will become unreachable quickly, so the set of 'young' objects are collected at an early stage.
-An incremental collector may be implemented with this scheme, or another alternative method, which may decide which group of objects should be sweeped in a different manner [see Wiki](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)#Generational_GC_.28ephemeral_GC.29)).

-Recently, there has been a new addition to `v8` called `SparkPlug`, this is present between `Ignition` and `TurboFan`, it is also called the `Fast Compiler`.
+Using it's proprietary parser, `V8` generates an abstract syntax tree, after which `Ignition` (the `interpreter`) generates `bytecode` from this tree using the internal `v8` `bytecode` format. `Bytecode` is then compiled into machine code by `TurboFan` (the optimising compiler), which also handles the memory allocation for objects where garbage collection collects the objects which are no longer required. `TurboFan` utilises optimisation techniques such as [elision](https://www.geeksforgeeks.org/copy-elision-in-c/) (the art of omitting unnecessary objects from a copy) of expensive runtime properties, and inline caching.
+The garbage collector is a generational incremental collector (a collector which does not collect all unreachable objects during a cycle, all generational garbage collectors are incremental, an incremental GC does not necessarily employ a generation scheme to decide which unreachable objects to collect or not, as such it instead divides the unreachable objects into different sets (roughly according to their age).
+The basic theory here is that the objects most recently created will become unreachable quickly, so the set of "young" objects are collected at an early stage.
+An incremental collector may be implemented with this scheme, or another alternative method, which may decide which group of objects should be sweeped in a different manner [see Wiki](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)#Generational_GC_.28ephemeral_GC.29)). `SparkPlug` is a recent addition to `V8`, present between `Ignition` and `TurboFan`, also known as the `Fast Compiler`, it is designed with one thing in mind: <em>compile fast, very fast</em>.
+This allows us to compile whenever we want, it does this by cheating; the functions it compiles have already been compiled to `bytecode` and the `bytecode` compiler has already done most of the work with things like variable resolution, arrow-functions, desugaring destructable statements, and son on.
+The second tricks is that `Sparkplug` does not generate any `intermediate representation` (`IR`) like most other compilers do, instead, it compiles directly to machine code in a single linear pass over the `bytecode`.
+The whole compiler is actually just a switch statement, within a for loop, the lack or IR means that te compiler has limited optimisation opportunity, it also ports the whole implementation for each supported `processor` architecture.

 <div align="center">